vikas10/Django-Python-Demo/Question-Answer-Website/backend_api_documentation.md

 1.
 	- API Name: Reviews API
 	- URL: /products/review/
+	- Comment: Review is a property of a product or a company, here review/rating is of the company itself, Should it belong to module named as company or logiqids?
 	- Method: GET
 	- Header: Platform-Header
 	- Request: No Query Params